billonline33/kafka-nodejs-tutorial/README.md

 ## 3. Build local Kafka environemnt using Docker and Container

-In order to run the application locally, we need at least two docker imagers
+In order to run the application locally, we need at least two docker images

 * zookeeper
 * Kafka Broker

 In the real envirnment, you will need multiple Kafka brokers, to form a cluster.

-In stead of build my own docker imagers, I cloned the code from https://github.com/wurstmeister/kafka-docker, which give me everything I need to run Kafka on my local computer
+In stead of build my own docker images, I cloned the code from https://github.com/wurstmeister/kafka-docker, which give me everything I need to run Kafka on my local computer.